thycotic/privman-docs/admin/filters/types/macOS/user-context-nomad.md

 [tags]: # (filter types)
 [priority]: # (8)

-# Levering the User Context Filter for NoMAD
+# Leveraging the User Context Filter for NoMAD

 Domain group memberships on macOS agents integrated with NoMAD can be targeted with a specific User Context filter.